Skip to Content

 A finding aid is an inventory or index that describes the contents and context of an archival collection.
 Finding aids are the primary method of accessing information about any given group of records.

 Because some archival collections are very large, finding aids will not necessarily describe every item contained within.
-In other words, the description may state only in general terms what is contained within a box, series, or folder (e.g., “letters, 1940”).
-In order to ascertain the full and exact contents of a collection, it may be necessary to review the materials in person at the Ryerson and Burnham Libraries’ Reading Room.
+The description may state only in general terms what is in a box or folder (e.g., “letters, 1940”).
+In order to know the exact contents of a collection, it may be necessary to see the materials in person.

 Finding aids are text documents and do not contain images or other digital content.
-To access a selection of digitized objects from the Archives’ collections, please visit our Images and Media database.
+Only a fraction of our collection has been digitized.
+Those files are accessible in our Images and Media database.

 Share